Our all-inclusive guide to preparing for, choosing and using antifouling paints

-This, sharpened on a grinding wheel and with the corners ground off, was good for lifting flakes of paint off.
+Sharpened on a grinding wheel and with the corners ground off, the flat-bladed scraper was good for lifting flakes of paint off.
 But for heavy-duty scraping it had a tendency to dig in and try to gouge the gel coat.

-Sharpened on a grinding wheel and with its pointed corners ground off, it made light work of 21 years’ worth of paint.
-An advantage is that you have three scraping surfaces to work with, which gives you extra time before it needs sharpening with a file – which needed doing frequently.
+Sharpened on a grinding wheel and with its pointed corners ground off, the triangular scraper made light work of 21 years’ worth of paint.
+An advantage is that you have three scraping surfaces to work with, which gives you extra time before it needs sharpening with a file.
+But it still needed frequent sharpening.